 Jody Klein brings more than 25 years of experience in education as a teacher, program director, curriculum developer and trainer.
 She has taught pre-service and in-service education courses to teachers from pre-K through the university level, often around topics related to English Language Learning.
 She currently works for Newton Public Schools and as a consultant for Research for Better Teaching.
 Klein’s beliefs about access and achievement for all students are what fuel her work in and out of the classroom.

-Marya R. Levenson is Professor of the Practice in Education and the Harry S. Levitan Director of the Brandeis Education Program.
+Marya R. Levenson is Professor of the Practice in Education and Director Emerita of the Education Program.
 She was a teacher in the Boston Public Schools, principal of Newton North High School, and superintendent of the North Colonie Schools.
-She is the founder of the Brandeis Education Studies Program and codirector of the Teacher Leadership Program.
+She is the founder of the Brandeis Education Studies Program and co-director of the Teacher Leadership Program.
 Levenson is the author of Pathways to Teacher Leadership: Emerging Models, Changing Roles.

 Jon A. Levisohn serves as director of the Jack, Joseph and Morton Mandel Center for Studies in Jewish Education.
 He has taught in middle school and has worked with educators in multiple settings.